cgeneske/CyberArkEPMLCDLifecycle/README.md

     - List of one or more local account usernames to lifecycle manage for all Mac-based EPM endpoints.
 - `$EndpointUserNamesLinux`
     - List of one or more local account usernames to lifecycle manage for all Linux-based EPM endpoints.<br/><br/>
     >**NOTE:** There is no detection or validation of an account's existence on the respective endpoints!
-An account will be on-boarded to PAM for each username provided in this list, and for every Windows/MacOS/Linux endpoint, regardless if it actually exists on a given endpoint or not.
+An account will be onboarded to PAM for each username provided in this list, and for every Windows/MacOS/Linux endpoint, regardless if it actually exists on a given endpoint or not.
 - `$EndpointDomainNames`
     - List of one or more DNS domain names that EPM endpoints have membership to.
 Applicable only for Windows endpoints as Mac/Linux endpoints are assumed to have an incorporated domain/DNS suffix (if any).
 Used with `$ValidateDomainNamesDNS` and `$SkipIfNotInDNS` -- See below for complete info on these variables.
         - If `$ValidateDomainNamesDNS` is set to `$false`, `$EndpointDomainNames` must be set to a single domain name or empty (i.e. "").